ethereum-optimism/optimism/specs/exec-engine.md

 The requirements of this object are the same as extended [`PayloadAttributesV2`][#extended-payloadattributesv2] with the addition of `parentBeaconBlockRoot` which is the parent beacon block root from the L1 origin block of the L2 block.

-`parentBeaconBlockRoot` must be nil for Bedrock/Canyon/Delta payloads, but must be set to the L1 origin `parentBeaconBlockRoot`.
+The `parentBeaconBlockRoot` must be nil for Bedrock/Canyon/Delta payloads.
+Starting at Ecotone, the `parentBeaconBlockRoot` must be set to the L1 origin `parentBeaconBlockRoot`, or a zero `bytes32` if the Dencun functionality with `parentBeaconBlockRoot` is not active on L1.

 ### `engine_newPayloadV2`